-- Best Friends hosts two No More Homeless Pets conferences each year that focus on creating no-kill communities.
+- Best Friends hosts a national conference each year that focuses on creating no-kill communities.

 - The No More Homeless Pets team consults with grassroots organizations and individuals all around the country to create lifesaving programs in their own communities.